 Vegetables and legumes have hundreds of natural nutrients as well as vitamins, minerals and dietary fibre.
 They are an essential part of your child's daily dietary needs for growth and development.

-- greens veggies like beans, peas, broccoli and spinach
+- greens — beans, peas, broccoli and spinach

-- red, orange or yellow like capsicums, tomatoes, carrots, sweet potato and pumpkin
+- red, orange or yellow — capsicums, tomatoes, carrots, sweet potato and pumpkin

 Most vegetables can be eaten raw, but some are better when cooked.

-A serve is ½ cup of cooked veggies or 1 cup raw.
+A serve is equivalent to ½ cup of cooked veggies or 1 cup of raw vegetables.

 Tips for serving vegetables

-The reality is that not all kids are fans of veggies.
-Fussy eaters can make meal time difficult, so here are a few tips on making vegetables more interesting:
+The reality is that not all kids enjoy vegetables.
+Fussy eaters can make mealtime difficult, so here are a few tips to help make eating vegetables more interesting for your kids:

-Fruit is a good source of vitamins and dietary fibre.
-There is a huge variety of fruit grown in Australia and choosing in-season fruits means better value and quality.
+Fruit is a good source of vitamins, dietary fibre, minerals, and many nutrients that are naturally present in plants, and help your child’s body stay healthy.
+There is a large variety of fruit grown in Australia and choosing in-season fruits means better value and quality.